 - Remain calm - Say: "Please switch to Channel 2 for a Private Conversation".
-This will alert Coordinators to step away from Campers, Counselors, Deans, and visitors, and that some kind of Emergency is happening.
-Say this on both Channel 1 and Channel 2, then go to Channel 2 and make sure all are there. - Explain calmly the emergency and then listen for Director to direct who is to do what. - Designated Admin Team (Director/Alternate Director) member will be focus point, using Channel 2 to hear particular directives.
+This will alert Coordinators to step away from Campers, Counselors, Deans, and visitors, and that an Emergency is happening.
+Say this on both Channel 1 and Channel 2, then go to Channel 2 and make sure all are there. - Explain calmly the emergency and then listen for Director to direct who is to do what. - Designated Admin Team (Director/Alternate Director) member will be point person, using Channel 2 to hear directives.